RedisLabs/redislabs-docs/content/rc/security/vpc-peering.md

 ### Approve VPC peering request {#approve-gcp-vpc-peering}

-To approve the VPC peering request on VPC for your application:
+To approve the VPC peering request between Redis Cloud and GCP, use the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud) to run the **Google cloud command** that you copied before you initiated VPC peering.

-1. In your GCP environment, run the *gcloud* CLI command provided in the VPC peering popup.

-Now the VPC Peering request is accepted.
-Its status in the **VPC Peering** tab in the Redis Cloud subscription is updated to 'Peer Established'.

-Once peering is established, we recommend switching your application connection string to the private endpoint.
+Once VPC peering is established, we recommend switching your application connection string to the private endpoint.